CONTENTS

 appointed boards, Mr. Speaker.

-running low on family housing.
-We have $86 million committed in this
+available.
+We are running low on family housing.
+We have $86 million

 a call saying he must vacate his one-bedroom apartment when he turns 55 years